-- 18.22 Where a child lives for part of the week with one parent and for part of the week with the other parent, the address recognised by the Council for the purposes of an application for a school place is the one where the child lives for the majority of the school week Monday to Friday. - 18.23 Where the weekly residence arrangement varies, and a child stays with both parents, on average, for the same amount of time during the school week over a four-week period, and one parent lives in another school catchment, the parents will be required by the Council to choose one address for the purposes completing a school application.
-Where parents cannot agree a single address, the Council will require parents to seek a Court Order to determine which address is to be used. - 18.24 Where any claimed residence arrangement is found to be false, and the child is yet to start at the allocated school, the place will be withdrawn as it will be considered obtaining the school place on fraudulent and / or misleading grounds.
+- 1821 Where a child lives for part of the week with one parent and for part of the week with the other parent, the address recognised by the Academy for the purposes of an application for a school place is the one where the child lives that is the address where the child permanently spends at least three 'school' nights (that is, Sunday, Monday, Tuesday, Wednesday or Thursday) will be taken to be the place of residence. - 1822 Where the weekly residence arrangement varies, and a child stays with both parents, on average, for the same amount of time during the school week over a four-week period, and one parent lives in another school catchment, the parents will be required to choose one address for the purposes completing a school application.
+If those with parental responsibility are unable to agree on the preferences, it may be necessary for parents to obtain further legal advice.
+Leicestershire County Council on behalf of the academy will continue to process an application unless legal documentation is provided that states an application cannot be processed or a pending court hearing.
+In cases where multiple applications are received for the same child, LCC on behalf of the academy will establish where the child lives for the majority of the time.
+Where parents cannot agree a single address, parents will be required to seek a Court Order to determine which address is to be used. - 1823 Where any claimed residence arrangement is found to be false, and the child is yet to start at the allocated school, the place will be withdrawn as it will be considered obtaining the school place on fraudulent and / or misleading grounds.
 In such circumstances the application will be considered afresh and determined at that time based on the correct information.